Gainesville, FL Demographics

 A map of Gainesville's Population by Race

-Of the 955 places in Florida, Gainesville is the 13th most populous.
+Gainesville is ranked the 13th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Gainesville was ranked the 13th most populous place in the 2020 Census.

 Gainesville's White Population